Andrew Huang (musician): Collaborations

-Huang has collaborated with various other YouTube personalities, most notably with Boyinaband and Hannah Hart.
+Huang has collaborated with various other YouTube personalities, notably with Boyinaband and Hannah Hart.
 He provided instrumentation and songwriting for Hank Green and the Perfect Strangers' Incongruent, and toured across the United States with the band.
 Huang produced the music for Rhett and Link's "Geeks vs. Nerds" music video in 2013.

 In 2010, Huang teamed up with musician and internet personality Gunnarolla to produce videos and music, including the popular series We Are What You Tweet and New State Plates.
 The pair have toured North America, Australia, and New Zealand together.
 Huang and Gunnarolla later created electropop music duo Dreamz.
 As a duo, they entered CBC Music's Searchlight contest under this new name, and their debut single "Come On" was selected as CBC Here and Now's Song of the Week on March 11, 2013.
 Dreamz reached the Top 16 of the contest representing Toronto.

 In 2008, Huang entered a contest run by American Express and won a chance to develop a music project with Emily Haines, lead vocalist for Canadian indie band Metric.
 He created an interactive installation featuring a series of videos that visitors could use to create ambient music.
 The piece was exhibited at the Four Seasons Centre in Toronto during November 2011.

 Huang composed the anthem for WWF-Canada's official Earth Hour in 2012 using lyrics from user-submitted suggestions, taking the title of "Canada's first official crowd sourced song".
 Huang later performed the song live during Toronto's 2012 and 2013 Earth Day celebrations.

 In late 2018, Huang formed a duo with Rob Scallon called First of October, where Huang and Scallon record an entire 10-track album in one recording session.
-The group has made four albums, Ten Hours, Gourmet Ravioli, Gotta Record Everything Good, and Chaos all written and recorded in a day each.
+The group has made seven albums, Ten Hours, Gourmet Ravioli, Gotta Record Everything Good, Chaos, Across the Road, Round 6, and One Week, all written and recorded in a day each.

-In 2018, Huang was nominated for an iHeartRadio Music Award in the "Social Star" category.

 In June 2019, Andrew began a new project with YouTuber and science educator Hank Green, Journey to the Microcosmos, a YouTube channel uploading short videos of microscope slides accompanied by voiceovers explaining different mechanisms of microscopic biological life.
 Huang produces all of the ambient tracks for the show's background music.

-On September 25, 2020, Huang was featured on track 8, "Top Secret", on funk-rock band TWRP's album "Over The Top".
+On September 25, 2020, Huang was featured on track 8, "Top Secret", on funk-rock band TWRP's album Over The Top.

+In April 2023, Huang launched a new project with YouTuber and musician Rob Scallon called Sonic Boom, a YouTube music show where the pair take on a variety of musical challenges often utilizing unusual instruments, time limits for creating full songs, and other factors.
+Huang and Scallon often release music from the show under the band name Sonic Boom.
+Sonic Boom was announced as ending in April 2025.

+In April 2024, Huang collaborated with Blue Man Group to write an original song and appear in their music video for “Desert Portal.”
+The song was released on streaming services on April 20, 2024.